qwertie/ecsharp/lllpg/3-parsing-terminology.md

 ### PEGs ###

-* New! (formalized in 2004)
+* Relatively new (formalized in 2004)
 * Unlimited lookahead
 * "No ambiguity" (wink, wink) - or rather, any ambiguity is simply ignored, "first rule wins"
 * Supports zero-width assertions as a standard feature
 * Grammars are _composable_.
 It is easier to merge different PEG parsers than different LL/LR parsers.
 * Performance characteristics are not well-documented (as far as I've seen), but my intuition tells me to expect a naive memoization-based PEG parser generator to produce generally slow parsers.
 That said, I think all three parser types offer roughly O(N) performance to parse a file of size N.
 * High memory requirements due to memoization (or, when not using memoization, the risk of exponential time complexity).
-Note: recently I saw a paper about a new feature to deal with this issue, called the "[cut operator](http://www.ialab.cs.tsukuba.ac.jp/~mizusima/publications/paste513-mizushima.pdf)", although it is not currently supported by most PEG parser generators.
+Note: I saw a paper about a new feature to deal with this issue, called the "[cut operator](http://www.ialab.cs.tsukuba.ac.jp/~mizusima/publications/paste513-mizushima.pdf)", although it is not currently supported by most PEG parser generators.
 * It's non-obvious how to support "custom actions".
 Although a rule may parse successfully, its caller can fail (and often does), so I guess any work that a rule performs must be transactional, i.e. it must be possible to undo the action.
 * Supports unified grammars: a parser and lexer in a single grammar.
 However, I question the assumption that just because you _can_ combine the lexer and parser into a single grammar, you _should_.
 In typical PEG grammars the parser is "polluted" with lexical concerns, especially skipping whitespace.
 It's not bad once you get used to it, but I actually think a multi-stage PEG (with separate PEG lexer and PEG grammar) would be the best approach sometimes, except that most PEG parser generators do not support it.

 ### Regular expressions ###

-* Very short, but often very cryptic, syntax.
+* Very short syntax, but often very cryptic.
 * Matches characters directly; not usable for token-based parsing.
 * Incapable of parsing languages of any significant size, because they do not support recursion or multiple "rules".
 * Most regex libraries have special shorthand directives like `\b` that usually require more code to express when using a parser generator.
-* Regexes are traditionally interpreted, but may be compiled.
+* Regexes are traditionally interpreted, but modern engines get better speed by doing a compilation process, often at runtime.
 Although regexes do a kind of parsing, regex engines are not called "parser generators" even if they generate code.
 * Regexes are closely related to [DFA](http://en.wikipedia.org/wiki/Deterministic_finite_automaton)s and [NFA](http://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)s.

 Next up